IAFIS

 Inappropriate Decision

 An unacceptable result based on human judgment and/or personal criterion.
-Inappropriate
+Inappropriate decisions are errors in decision making, not errors in application.

 See Error.